-Public records could plague your credit for the better part of a decade.
+Public records could stay on your credit for the better part of a decade.

 Even if you repay the money you owe, public records with negative information typically remain on your credit reports for seven to 10 years.